ani2fun/c-cpp/README.md

 # Review Notes on DSA Topics using C-CPP

-The examples in this directory are aimed at reviewing fundamental data structures and algorithms in C and CPP.
+The examples are aimed at reviewing fundamental data structures and algorithms in C and CPP.

 ### Running the project Using Gradle: